How to Remove Viruses from Your Mac Computer?

 1. Remove Unwanted Browser Extensions

 Cybercriminals often use browser extensions to infect your Mac devices.
-Thus, if there is a browser extension that you have not installed or an extension disturbing your browsing experience, it is better to remove them.
+Thus, if there is a browser extension that you have not installed or an extension disturbing your browsing experience, it is better to remove it.
 Here’s how you can do that:

 Remove an Extension from Safari